fuul-protocol/protocol-contracts/docs/index.md

 - `tokenIds` must not be an empty string.
 - Only admins can deposit.
-- Token currency must be accepted in {Fuul Manager}
+- Token currency must be accepted in {FuulFactory}
 - Currency must be an ERC721 or ERC1155._

 ### applyToRemoveBudget